-Aniseroot is a native, erect, perennial plant, growing to 2 feet high on occasionally branching stems that are mostly green, to reddish-green and either smooth, with some hair or covered with dense straight fine hairs.
+Aniseroot is a native, erect, perennial plant, growing to 2+ feet high on occasionally branching stems that are mostly green, to reddish-green and either smooth, with some hair or densely covered with straight fine hairs.

 Leaves are alternate, compound - 2 times pinnately divided.
 Each compound leaf is subdivided into 3 major stalked sections, the terminal section on the longest stalk, each section further subdivided.
 The margins have shallow clefts and crenations.
 The veins on the underside typically have whitish hair.

 The inflorescence is a tall stem topped by a compound umbel, the umbel having around 3 or more, (typically 5) small umbels (umbellets).
 The umbellets will have 8 to 16 flowers each with several lance shaped green persistent hairy bracts at the base and usually the bracts will be at the base of the main umbel also.

 Flowers: The white flowers themselves are small with 5 petals with notched tips.
 One or two of these petals will usually be longer than the others and the margins of the petals will have a slight fold.
 There are also 5 stamens with white filaments and white anthers that alternate with the petals and a white style with two spreading stigmas, the style as long or slightly longer than the petals.
 Anthers will turn darker after pollen maturity.

 Seed: Flowers mature to a long and slender pod structure that splits into 2 seeds.
 It has slightly curved sides and is black at maturity.

 Habitat: Aniseroot has a rhizomatous root system and grows in moist woods and wood edges in light shade or dappled sunlight.
 Foliage of the Osmorhiza genus will produce a slight anise sent when crushed and the root of this species has a strong anise scent.